dotnet/runtime/docs/coding-guidelines/project-guidelines.md

 2. If nothing is passed to the build then we will default value of these properties from the environment.
 Example: `netcoreapp5.0-[OSGroup Running On]-Debug-x64`.
 3. While Building an individual project from the VS, we build the project for all latest netcoreapp target frameworks.

-we also have `RuntimeOS` which can be passed to customize the specific OS and version needed for native package builds as well as package restoration.
+We also have `RuntimeOS` which can be passed to customize the specific OS and version needed for native package builds as well as package restoration.
 If not passed it will default based on the OS you are running on.

 Any of the mentioned properties can be set via `/p:<Property>=<Value>` at the command line.
 When building using our run tool or any of the wrapper scripts around it (i.e. build.cmd) a number of these properties have aliases which make them easier to pass (run build.cmd/sh -? for the aliases).